Particular/docs.particular.net/samples/serializers/transitioning-formats/sample.md

 * Version 1 serialization.
 * Version 2 deserialization.

 The new `JsonSerializerSettings` registered as a deserializer with the `ContentTypeKey` of `jsonv2`.
-This makes all endpoint capable of receiving V2 messages while still sending V1 messages.
+This makes all endpoints capable of receiving V2 messages while still sending V1 messages.

 snippet: Phase2